Do Alocasia Like Humidity? (Ideal Humidity+How To Maintain)

 How to check the humidity level around Alocasia?

-Sometimes, people don’t understand the humidity levels of their house or around their plants because they don’t know how to check it.
+Sometimes, people don’t understand the humidity levels of their houses or around their plants because they don’t know how to check it.Â

-But measuring the humidity is an easy process thanks to the hygrometer.
+However, measuring the humidity is an easy process thanks to the hygrometer.Â

 Many portable hygrometers are available in the market, with which you can check both the humidity and the temperatures around your plant.